Nate96/time-tracker/reqs.md

 When {i "some text"} is inputted and [[reqs#can_punch_in]] = true.
 The System will;
 1. create a punch
-2. print " Sucessfully punched in"
+2. print "Successfully punched in"
 3. print the most recent punch in the database